Brian D. Warner

 Warner's astronomy has included extensive use of photometry to record the light curves of asteroids and variable stars.
 His identification of five pairs of binary asteroids in the main belt contributed to the abandonment of the theory that binary asteroids only form through tidal interactions with planets.
 He discovered the asteroids 70030 Margaretmiller, 34366 Rosavestal and 34398 Terryschmidt.

 Warner is the developer of the Minor Planet Observer (MPO) suite of astronomy software used for photometry observations of asteroids and variable stars.
 He also authored the 2006 book A Practical Guide to Lightcurve Photometry and Analysis, published by Springer, on using photometry to study asteroids and variable stars.

 Warner studied undergraduate physics at the University of Colorado.
-In 2005 was awarded a masters degree in astronomy from James Cook University in Queensland, Australia.
+In 2005 he was awarded a master's degree in astronomy from James Cook University in Queensland, Australia.

 The 4.9 km wide main belt asteroid 8734 Warner is named in his honor.